kreier/quartz/content/Projects/GitHub/Overview of GitHub Projects.md

 - https://timeline25.github.io/

 ### Tripitaka
-Repository at [https://github.com/kreier/tripitaka](https://github.com/kreier/tripitaka) and website at [https://kreier.github.io/tripitaka/](https://kreier.github.io/tripitaka/)
+The repository at [https://github.com/kreier/tripitaka](https://github.com/kreier/tripitaka) and website at [https://kreier.github.io/tripitaka/](https://kreier.github.io/tripitaka/).

 Living here in Asia I have some contact to the Buddhist religion.
 If the Bible is the foundation for Christian religions, where can we find the teachings of Buddha?
 I tried to quantize the writings of the Tripitaka and compare it to the Bible, hence this project.

 <img src="https://kreier.github.io/tripitaka/size_tripitaka.png" width="49%"> <img src="https://kreier.github.io/tripitaka/size_kjv.png" width="49%">
 Here the short result: The three baskets have 2782 books and 5273 chapters that could be printed on **7013 pages**.
 The Bible has 66 books with 1189 chapters that in the KJV could be printed on **1062 pages**.
 The Tripitaka is therefore roughly **6.6x as large**.
 Not that many people actually read the content of the baskets and Pitaka's.
+See [[Tripitaka]].